Brown Bears of Summer

 • Reserving your place on a trip requires a 50% deposit.
 Deposits are non-refundable.
 All trips MUST be paid in full 45 days prior to the scheduled departure date.

-If the client cancels on a trip paid in full, 90% of the price can be deferred to another trip within the next 12 months, provided that
+If the client cancels on a trip paid in full, 80% of the price can be deferred and applied to another trip that is scheduled to occur within the next 12 months, provided that all three of the following occurs:

-i) Expeditions Alaska is able to fill the spot,
+i) Expeditions Alaska, LLC is able to fill the cancelled spot,

-iii) 30 days notice is given.
+iii) 30 days (or more) notice is given.

-If cancellation is within 30 days of the trip, only 75% of the fee can be carried over to a future trip.
-No refunds are given for cancellations within 14 days of the trip departure.
+If cancellation is within 30 days of the trip, only 50% of the fee can be carried over to a future trip.
+The remainder is forfeited and non-refundable.

 If weather or other factors delay or impede your trip, there will be no refund of fees.
-Expeditions Alaska is not responsible for any other costs incurred by the client as a result of the cancellation.
-Additional costs incurred through weather delays and itinerary changes are the responsibility of the client.
+Expeditions Alaska, LLC is not responsible for any other costs incurred by the client as a result of the cancellation, delay, or modification of a trip.

 * May be Trip dependent.
 See trip details on each page regarding the terms for the photo tour you are interested in.